Grove Park, Lewisham

 Chinbrook Meadows were improved in 2003, with new paths, trees and sports facilities.

 The Baring Hall Hotel was set to be demolished in 2011 but was saved after a local campaign.
 Rescued from a state of fire damage and general disrepair by new owners Antic London, it reopened in December 2013.
 The pub was grade II listed in June 2018, both for its architectural interest, “as a restrained, carefully-proportioned and eloquent rendering of the ‘Queen Anne’ style,” and for its historic interest, “as one of a small group of pubs built along ‘improved’ lines in the 1880s and 1890s, which were precursors to the improved public houses built in their thousands between 1918 and 1939.”

 Just over 62 per cent of Grove Park’s population is white, according to the 2011 census – down from 80 per cent in 2001.
 The most populous ethnic minority is of black African descent.

-Edith Nesbit, author of The Railway Children and a founder member of the Fabian Society, lived in Grove Park from 1894 to 1899.
+From 1894 to 1899 Edith Nesbit, author of The Railway Children and a founder member of the Fabian Society, lived in Grove Park in a house designed by Ernest Newton.